-Think about combining metrics to get a better idea of how well your content’s doing.
+This data is telling you that there might be problems with this content.
+Is it sufficiently popular, important or up to date to warrant being on the site?Think about combining metrics to get a better idea of how well your content’s doing.
 For instance, if the estimated reading time for a piece of content is high, but people are spending a long time on this page, it might be a good thing.
 People are taking the time to read it.
 However, if people are spending a long time on pages that have a high reading age, this might suggest the content is difficult to understand.

 Similarly, a high bounce rate is not necessarily a bad thing.
 If you’ve got a high bounce rate on pages where people spend a long time, maybe that’s okay.
 Maybe users get everything they need from this content and don’t need to hunt around your site for more information.
 It could indicate that this content is focused and effective.